 If you’re baking for business and you are very confused about social media i.e. opening pages, how to post and start getting an audience and even running ads – You can join.

-This online class will run for the 30 days and close after that.
+Once you sign up and pay for the online class; you have 45 days access to all class content (templates, videos and other material).
 If you cannot commit to joining the class and following up on the class videos in this period of time and completing assignments – PLEASE DO NOT JOIN THE CLASS.

 To inquire about the classes, feel free to contact us on no. 0701796688 (Monday to Friday: 9 a.m. to 5 p.m.
 Saturdays: 9 a.m. to 3 p.m.)